 “It is further the policy that an agreement will be maintained with the consulting dentist.”

 “Facility policy standard #2 is as follows: An agreement will be signed for consulting dental services.
 The consulting dentist will provide consultation to the facility and recommend policies in regard to dental services and oral hygiene.”

 Was your loved one injured or did they die prematurely while living at Countryside Nursing and Rehabilitation Center?
 If so, call the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 now for legal help.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Dolton.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Dolton.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our nursing home attorneys have successfully resolved many financial compensation claims for victims of mistreatment in nursing homes.
 We accept every nursing home neglect case, wrongful death lawsuit, personal injury claim for compensation through a contingency fee agreement.
 This arrangement postpones making upfront payments for our legal services until after we have successfully resolved your compensation claim through a negotiated settlement or jury trial award.